← Back to blog

 The combination handles both type consistency and structural cleanup.
 Each step has a single job, which keeps the workflow easy to audit and rerun.

 Clean JSON is the cleanup step in the pipeline.
-Combine it with format-values and map-values for full normalization.
+Combine it with format-values and map-values for full normalization, especially when the API response has extra wrapper fields or dead values.
+For a deeper cleanup pass, use the clean API responses guide.

 TypeExampleNotes